browserengineering/book/book/animations.md

 [animation]: https://en.wikipedia.org/wiki/Animation

-On web pages, there are several categories of common animations:

-* DOM: movement or visual effect change of elements on the screen, by interpolating CSS properties of elements such as color, opacity or sizing.

-* Input-driven: scrolling, page resizing, pinch-zoom, draggable menus and similar effects.
+On web pages, there are several categories of common animations: DOM, input-driven and video-like.
+A DOM animation is a movement or visual effect change of DOM elements on the screen, achieved by interpolating CSS properties of elements such as color, opacity or sizing.
+Innput-driven animations involve input of course: scrolling, page resizing, pinch-zoom, draggable menus and similar effects.[^video-anim]  In this chapter we'll focus mostly on DOM animations, with a bit of input-driven animations a bit at the end.[^excuse]

-* Video-like: videos, animated images, and animated canvases.
+[^video-anim]: And video-like animations include videos, animated images, and animated canvases.

-In this chapter we'll focus on the first and second categories.[^excuse]

 [^excuse]: We'll get to images and a bit of canvas in a later chapter.
 Video is a fascinating topic unto itself, but is beyond the scope of this book.
 Arguably,